 AP Chemistry: Example Textbook List

-All editions of the following textbooks after the year 2005 are appropriate for use in AP Chemistry.
-Earlier editions of these texts and other textbooks not listed here (including concise textbooks) may meet the AP Course Audit curricular requirements if supplemented with appropriate college-level instructional resources.
-For discussions regarding the usefulness of these texts and other teaching materials in the AP Chemistry classroom, please consult the Chemistry Teacher CommunityL.
+The specified editions of the following textbooks meet the AP Chemistry curricular requirements.
+Earlier editions of these textbooks or other textbooks not listed here may meet the AP curricular requirements if published within the last 10 years.
+For discussions regarding the usefulness of these texts and other teaching materials in the AP Chemistry classroom, please consult the AP Chemistry Teacher Community.

 Atkins, Peter, Loretta Jones and Leroy Laverman.
 Chemical Principles: The Quest for Insight.
 W. H. Freeman and Company